AdobeDocs/dynamic-media-developer-resources.it-IT/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-twittershare.md

 ---
+title: Twitter share
 description: Lo strumento di condivisione twitter è costituito da un pulsante aggiunto al pannello Condivisione social.
-Quando si fa clic sul pulsante, l'utente viene reindirizzato a una finestra di dialogo di condivisione fornita da un servizio social.
+When the button is selected, the user is redirected to a sharing dialog box that is provided by a social service.
 La posizione del pulsante è completamente gestita dallo strumento di condivisione social network.
 solution: Experience Manager
-title: Condivisione twitter
-feature: Dynamic Media Classic,Visualizzatori,SDK/API,Video VR 360
+feature: Dynamic Media Classic,Viewers,SDK/API,360 VR Video
 role: Developer,User
 exl-id: a90a4c82-b51a-4fb0-9196-44ae4ba8e0cd
-source-git-commit: 206e4643e3926cb85b4be2189743578f88180be7
+source-git-commit: 14b9f6d3a01d47ca60710b19abfe11df1e927978
 workflow-type: tm+mt
-source-wordcount: '234'
+source-wordcount: '226'
 ht-degree: 0%

 ---

 # Condivisione twitter{#twitter-share}

-Lo strumento di condivisione twitter è costituito da un pulsante aggiunto al pannello Condivisione social.
-Quando si fa clic sul pulsante, l&#39;utente viene reindirizzato a una finestra di dialogo di condivisione fornita da un servizio social.
+Twitter share tool consists of a button added to the Social share panel.
+When the button is selected, the user is redirected to a sharing dialog box that is provided by a social service.
 La posizione del pulsante è completamente gestita dallo strumento di condivisione social network.

 <!--<a id="section_ADDF98E91AF24F618289D1682A5FB13A"></a>-->